jerryok826/Lab-Power-Supply/README.md

 ## Design Files
 ### Electrical Design Files
-This project was designed in Altium Designer 20 and an updated version in Kicad 7.X The control software is C code runing on FreeRTOS.
+This project was initially designed with Altium Designer and is now being updated with Kicad 7.X The control software is C code runing on FreeRTOS.